No two courses are created equally, but all courses succeed with the support and participation of its learning community.

 It is important to recognize, however, that no two courses are created equally, and so the activities you find in one might be vastly different from another.
 The onus, therefore, is on you to become self-directed in your learning and to find the resources and the rhythm that works for you in each course.

 It may be helpful to talk to others who have taken an online class and consider the tips they have about how to succeed as a remote learner.
-The following things are worth considering:
+The following are important to remember: